 Now I don’t need your medical history, but if you want to calmly state that you are, in fact, legit, I’ll take your word for it.
 But don’t get smart with me when I am trying to protect the interests of people who have the same problem you do (supposedly).
 How about a “Thank You!” to the kind stranger (me) looking out for folks in parking lots.
 Wouldn’t she have gained a little perspective and appreciation of my forward manner had there been someone else in the spot and she needed it due to her alleged leg injury?
 She wouldn’t be sassing me then.

 I’m not handicapped.
 But I could be one day.
 And I hope someone looks out for me.
 Or I’ll have to get this bumper sticker:

 So my question is this.
 When do you let injustice exist?
 When you fear embarrassment, ostracism, physical harm or road rage?
-Do you go all Sandusky and close your eyes to it?
+Do you close your eyes to it?
 Or do you step in and do what you can to stop it?
 Wasn’t there anyone in Michael Vick’s world who actually said, “Hey Mike, maybe this isn’t the best idea…” Obviously we’re talking about wildly varying degrees of evil here, but my desire to stop wrong, promote right and eradicate bullies remains.
 Doesn’t anyone believe in karma anymore?
 Be grateful for your strong, capable body while you have it and park where you belong.
 When I re-told this story to a few other moms, I was met with blank stares.
 Am I fighting this fight alone?